-ArcTron 3D is at full partner in the Initial Training Network for digital Cultural Heritage (ITN-DCH) Project.
+ArcTron 3D is a consortium partner in the EU-funded project Initial Training Networks for Digital Cultural Heritage (ITN-DCH).

-In accordance with the specialization of ArcTron 3D one of the projects main emphases is the intelligent three-dimensional recording, visualization, modelling and presentation of the Cultural Heritage with composite 3D technologies in corresponding developments and education concepts.
+In line with ArcTron 3D’s specialization, one of our project priorities is to translate the intelligent three-dimensional capture, visualization, modeling and presentation of cultural heritage with combined 3D technologies into appropriate developments and training concepts.

-The tasks of the Early Stage Researcher at ArcTron3D covers the area of Laser Scanning, Structured Light Scanning and Photogrammetry.
-Since February 2015 Diego Bellido Castañeda represents the ITN-DCH at ArcTron.
-He received his BA from the University of Santiago de Compostela and his Master in Geodesy and Cartography Engineering of the University of Madrid.
+The Early Stage Researcher at ArcTron 3D is responsible for laser scanning, structured light scanning and photogrammetry.
+Diego Bellido Castañeda has held this position since February 2015.
+He studied at the University of Santiago de Compostela and received his Master’s degree in Geodesy and Cartography Engineering from the University of Madrid.

-The conference aims to encourage the discussion between young researchers, scientists and experts in the area of digital applications for the analysis of cultural heritage object/practices, as well as exchange of ideas and opinions.
+The aim of the conference was to promote discussions between young researchers, scientists and experts in the field of digital applications for the analysis of cultural heritage object/practices, and to stimulate the exchange of ideas and opinions.

 The conference provided an ideal platform to highlight new research opportunities and professional cooperation.
 In addition, the event supported the connection between different disciplines as well as the establishment of networks of young researchers.